Configure Site-Specific SAML

 wgserver.saml.protocolare used for SAML requests at the site level.

 wgserver.saml.responseskew do not apply to site-specific SAML.

 After you complete the prerequisites listed above, you can run the following commands to configure the server to support site-specific SAML.

-Configure entity, set return URL, and add certificate files.
-Run the following command (if you have already configured server-wide SAML, skip to Step 2):
+Configure Server-Wide SAML.
+At a minimum, you must run the following TSM command (if you have already configured server-wide SAML, skip to Step 2):

 tsm authentication saml configure --idp-entity-id <tableau-server-entity-id> --idp-return-url <tableau-server-return-url> --cert-file <path-to-saml-certificate.crt> --key-file <path-to-saml-keyfile.key>